CLIENT: Williams Operating Corporation (subsidiary of Barrick Gold Corporation)

 PROJECT: Hemlo Mine Reclaimed Pump Station

 SERVICE SCOPE: Design (Infrastructure)

 A pump station located on a wall separating two operating tailings dams needed to be relocated due to silting issues caused by tailings levels rising in the dam.
-Halyard were commissioned to identify an alternative site for the vertical spindle pumps and to design an all-weather enclosure which permits year-round operation of the pumps and allow for reclaimed water to be pumped from the tailings dam back to the process plant.
+Halyard were commissioned to identify an alternative site for the vertical spindle pumps and to design an all-weather enclosure which permits year-round operation of the pumps and allows for reclaimed water to be pumped from the tailings dam back to the process plant.

-Halyard undertook the structural design of the barge and walkway access bridge which included crawl beams within the enclosure to lift the pumps off their mountings and winched along a track installed in the walkway.
-To ensure the immediate area around the barge did not freeze, subsurface fans intended to continually circulate water were incorporated into the barge design.
-This design consideration permits the reclaim pumps to operate year-round.
+Halyard undertook the structural design of the barge access bridge which allowed the pumps to be lifted off their mountings for removal by winching along the walkway.
+To mitigate freezing around the barge agitators were installed to continually circulate the water.
+This design permits the reclaim pumps to operate year-round.

 Since the dam wall is due to be raised in the coming years, this solution was a resourceful way to allow for operations to continue pumping with minimal downtime while relocating the pumps on to the floating barge.